mesosphere/mesos-dns/CONTRIBUTING.md

 # Contributing

+## Issues

+When filing an issue, make sure to answer these five questions:

+1. What version of the project are you using?
+2. What operating system and processor architecture are you using?
+3. What did you do?
+4. What did you expect to see?
+5. What did you see instead?

 ## Design

 This project's development process is design-driven.
-Significant changes must be first discussed, and sometimes formally documented, before they can be implemented.
+Apart from simple bug fixes, typo corrections and the like, significant changes must be first discussed, and sometimes formally documented, before they can be implemented.

 This document describes the process for proposing, documenting, and implementing such changes.
 It's forked and modified from the Go language proposal process.